 According to the National Cholesterol Education Program-Third Adult Treatment Panel III (NCEP-ATP III), a person with metabolic syndrome includes those with any of the 3 risk factors.
-However, the International Diabetes Federation (IDF) has suggested the compulsory inclusion of Central Obesity in combination with any two risk factors among hypertension, dyslipidemia, diabetes and low HDL.
+However, the International Diabetes Federation (IDF) has suggested the compulsory inclusion of Central Obesity in combination with any two risk factors among hypertension, dyslipidemia, diabetes, and low HDL.

 Central obesity has been distinctly associated with modification in signaling pathways.
-Ghrelin signaling and growth hormone/insulin-like growth factor-1 axis is responsible to maintain balance by ensuring a stable metabolic homeostasis.
+Ghrelin signaling and growth hormone/insulin-like growth factor-1 axis is responsible to maintain balance by ensuring stable metabolic homeostasis.

 Ghrelin is a peripheral hormone responsible for regulating orexigenic response and balancing metabolic energy.
 For a long time, it has been a topic of intense study in metabolic disorders.

 Researchers have conducted a study to assess the effect of Central Obesity and other components of metabolic syndrome on ghrelin products and circulating hormones.

 Purpose of study: To examine the effect of isolated Central Obesity or in combination with the other four MetS risk factors on ghrelin signaling and the GH/IGH-1axis.